Clan Buchanan: 15th century, Hundred Years' War and other clan conflicts

 The arms described in the Scots Roll, c.
 1455, 'Or, a lion rampant Sable goutty Or within a double tressure flory counter-flory Sable', contain many of the elements of the arms registered by John Buchanan in 1657, the coat of arms we recognise today.
 The adoption of the double tressure flory counterflory into the Chief's arms alludes to the nearness of the Buchanan chiefly line to that of the Scottish royal line by the marriage of Isobel Stewart.
 The Chief's 1657 crest (which also is the centrepiece of clan folk's badge) is a hand couped at the wrist holding a ducal cap, which celebrates Sir Alexander Buchanan's slaying of the Duke of Clarence in combat.
 However, the seal of George Buchanan c1557, 'Three (bear or boar) heads erased', is similar to the 1445 arms.

-In the 15th century, a feud broke out between the Buchanan's of Leny and the Clan MacLaren resulting in a full-scale battle.
+In the 15th century, a feud broke out between the Buchanans of Leny and the Clan MacLaren resulting in a full-scale battle.
 On the day of a fair where the Clan MacLaren were busy buying, selling and enjoying themselves word came that the Clan Buchanan were marching up towards them through Strathyre.
 There was no time to lose and the Clan MacLaren rushed to arms.
 The MacLarens had not all come in by the time the Buchanans arrived, however, they were not daunted and attacked the Buchanans.
 At first, the Buchanans were faring better and drove the MacLarens back.
 The Chief of MacLarens saw one of his sons cut down and being suddenly seized with battle madness turned and shouted the famous MacLaren battle cry "Creag An Tuirc" and whirling his Claymore rushed furiously at the enemy.
 His clansmen followed him and the Buchanans were cut down like corn.
 Only two escaped by swimming the River Balvaig but even they were followed.
 One was cut down at Gartnafuaran and the second was cut down at a place since known by the circumstance as "Sron Laine."